On some generating set of Thompson's group $F$: Thompson's group F

 where $k,m,n\in\mathbb{N}$ and where for each $i=1,\dots,k$, the binary words $u_i$ and $v_i$ contain both digits $``0"$ and $``1"$.
 By assumption, for each $i=1,\dots,k$ there is an element $h_i\in H$ with the pair of branches $u_i\rightarrow v_i$.
 Then $h_i$ coincides with $f$ on the interval $[u_i]$. we note also that $f$ coincides with the identity function {\bfseries{1}} $\in H$ on $[0^m]$ and on $[1^n]$.
 Since $[0^m],[u_1],\dots,[u_k],[1^n]$ is a subdivision of the interval $[0,1]$ and on each of these intervals $f$ coincides with a function in $H$, $f$ is a piecewise-$H$ function and as such $f\in \Cl(H)$. \end{proof}

 Given a subgroup $H\le F$ we associate with $H$ an equivalence relation on the set of finite binary words as follows.
 Let $u$ and $v$ be finite binary words.
 We write $u\app v$ if there is an element $h\in H$ with the pair of branches $u\rightarrow v$.
-It is easy to see that $\app$ is indeed an equivalence relation.
+Note that $\app$ is indeed an equivalence relation on the set of finite binary words.
+(Indeed, for every finite binary word $u$ the identity function has the pair of branches $u\to u$; if $h\in H$ has the pair of branches $u\to v$ then $h^{-1}$ has the pair of branches $v\to u$ and if $h,g\in H$ have the pairs of branches $u\to v$ and $v\to w$, respectively, then $hg$ has the pair of branches $u\to w$).
 We note also that if $u\app v$ then for any finite binary word $w$ we have $uw\app vw$.
 Indeed, if $h\in H$ has the pair of branches $u\rightarrow v$ then for each $w$ (some non-reduced tree-diagram of) $h$ has the pair of branches $uw\rightarrow vw$.
 By Lemma \ref{inner}, to prove that $\Cl(H)$ contains the derived subgroup of $F$, it suffices to prove that all finite binary words which contain both digits ``0" and ``1" are $\app$-equivalent.

 \begin{lemma} Let $H$ be a subgroup of $F$ such that the following assertions hold. \begin{enumerate} \item[(1)] For every $r\in\mathbb{N}$, we have $1^r0\sim_H 10$. \item[(2)] For every $s\in\mathbb{N}$, we have $0^s1\sim_H 01$. \item[(3)] $01\sim_H 10\sim_H 010\sim_H 011$. \end{enumerate} Then $\Cl(H)$ contains the derived subgroup of $F$. \end{lemma}